Galanthus plicatus: Distribution and habitat

 Galanthus plicatus occurs from eastern Europe (Romania, Ukraine and Crimea) through Turkey to the north-west Caucasus.
 G. plicatus subsp. plicatus is found throughout the range of the species, G. plicatus subsp. byzantinus only in north-west Turkey.
 The species is found in woodland and scrub, usually in shade.
+Ii is a red book species in Ukraine, and in the Crimean Tatar language it's called aqbardaq - white cup.

 Cultivation

 Galanthus plicatus and the cultivar 'Three Ships' are both recipients of the Royal Horticultural Society's Award of Garden Merit.
-The cultivar 'Wendy's Gold' has a yellow ovary and yellow markings on the inner tepals.
+The cultivar 'Wendy's Gold' has a yellow ovary and yellow markings on the inner petals.